TAMUSHPE/MobileApp/README.md

 ## About The Project

 We are excited to introduce our mobile app project for the Society of Hispanic Professional Engineers (SHPE).
 This app aims to serve as an information hub and a valuable resource for our members.
 With a focus on enhancing member engagement and providing access to important resources, the app will play a pivotal role in connecting and empowering our familia.
+For realzies!

 ### Built With